 Top 10 Albums of 2014 is a damn fine list of great alt music from 2014 by Thomas Schrijer.
 Most of my favorites or honorable mentions are present for sure and a few surprises are there as well.
 All albums provided as Spotify links so you can get to the listening immediately.

 In my searches for music, I inadvertently ran into the music of Otto A. Totland one lone and wintry night.
 His music is like listening to a pianist explore the keys while he thinks no one is listening.
-It is as if the music is too precious to share, the recordings keep all the artifacts of the playing – with foot steps, the rustling of clothing, the depression of piano keys.
-His music, late on that wintry February night, was a revelation for me and I ran through my trusted music selling services to find where I could get a high quality FLAC copy of the album.
+It is as if the music is too precious to share, the recordings keep all the artifacts of the playing – with footsteps, the rustling of clothing, and the depression of piano keys.
+His music, late on that wintry February night, was a revelation for me and I ran through my trusted music-selling services to find where I could get a high-quality FLAC copy of the album.

 FLAC you might ask?
 But Ben, who uses Flac files?
 And why use them?
 Can’t we just use the Apple iTunes Music Store and get to bed?

-Well Shirley, (I am assuming your name is Shirley – if it isn’t – I’m really not in touch with my audience anymore.) you see I have encoded my entire iTunes collection 3 times in my life (MP3, 128kbps AAC, & 256kbps VBR AAC) and at this point I am paranoid about my music collection.
-Every CD I buy gets ripped to FLAC (Free Lossless Audio Compression) or ALAC (That is Apple Lossless Audio Compression Shirley) and then I make a AAC (Advanced Audio Codec like the iTunes Store) which I put on my iPhone (this is like a music player that also receives phone calls).
-The time consuming process is really the ripping of the audio, once I have that on my computer as FLAC, I can transcode it to any audio format and audio quality my heart desires.
-When I have created my iPhone compatible AAC file, I archive the FLAC files onto Blu-ray discs.
+Well Shirley, (I am assuming your name is Shirley – if it isn’t – I’m really not in touch with my audience anymore.) you see I have encoded my entire iTunes collection 3 times in my life (MP3, 128kbps AAC, & 256kbps VBR AAC) and at this point, I am paranoid about my music collection.
+Every CD I buy gets ripped to FLAC (Free Lossless Audio Compression) or ALAC (That is Apple Lossless Audio Compression Shirley) and then I make an AAC (Advanced Audio Codec like the iTunes Store) which I put on my iPhone (this is like a music player that also receives phone calls).
+The time-consuming process is really the ripping of the audio, once I have that on my computer as FLAC, I can transcode it to any audio format and the audio quality my heart desires.
+When I have created my iPhone-compatible AAC file, I archive the FLAC files onto Blu-ray discs.
 (Fancy right Shirley?!)
 If I can get a FLAC file off-the-bat it saves me the process of buying and ripping CDs to get my music fix.

 So hoping I would get Otto A. Totland’s masterpiece Pinô – I subscribed to the M+6 drip pool.
 The M+6 pool is a conglomeration of 6 independent record labels; Morr Music, Altin Vilage & Mine, Miasmah, Shelter Press, Immune, Sonic Pieces, and Roots Strata.
 While I had only really heard about Morr Music, who represent Múm, Lali Puna, and Ms. John Soda among others, there is tons of music and artists I had never heard about from the other labels.